Select language

 Internal accounts

-Inventory accounts of trading participants for EUA which are kept in trust by the clearing house.
-Changes in the inventory arising on account of delivery and acceptance, depositing in fiduciary safe custody and returning of allowances from fiduciary safe custody are booked on these internal accounts.
+Inventory accounts of exchange participants for EUA which are kept in trust by the clearing house.
+Changes in the inventory arising on account of purchases and sales, depositing in fiduciary safe custody and returning of allowances from fiduciary safe custody are booked on these internal accounts.

 Intra-day margin